7mada123/isolate_generator/README.md

 `MyFirstClass` instance will be passed when initializing the isolate for`MySecoundClass`, however you have to make sure that `MyFirstClass` is initialized before using it in `MySecoundClass`

-> when you use `FromIsolate` annotation, even if you make the filed nullable `final MyFirstClass? first` the instance will be passed inside the isolate so you don't have to pass it when initializing an a genrated class when using `isSameType`
+> when you use `FromIsolate` annotation, even if you make the filed nullable `final MyFirstClass? first` the instance will be passed inside the isolate so you don't have to pass it when initializing the genrated class when using `isSameType`

 ## Limitation